darkreactions/DRP/README.md

 ** Getting a CSV File of a Database Table **

-The best way to do this is to use the site interface, but you may need to load the data as a CSV temporarily for use with a library such as D3.
+The best way to interact with the database is through the Python functions designed to retrieve, "expand", and send the data.
+However, there may be times when you wish to download a CSV; while the "simple" CSV (with the original input features) can be downloaded through the site interface, the "expanded" CSV is only accessible on the backend.
+For convenience, the "fileFunctions.py" python file contains a `writeExpandedCSV(filename)` function that will write a full, expanded CSV to the system.

-To do so, use a Django view and stream the data directly in CSV format.
+If you need to access the data in a CSV-like format through a library such as d3.js, it is recommended that you use a Django view and **stream** the data in CSV format directly where you need it.
-The benefits of this are reduced file-clutter, the most up-to-date version of the database, and improved security (since we can enforce only users that are authenticated can access the database).
 For an example of using a view to download a CSV, check out ".../DRP/views/download.py".

 Note that the same process can and should be used to get JSON-formatted entries from the database.
 Find examples in ".../DRP/views/jsonViews.py".